What Does a Learning & Development Specialist Do?

 -

-Supporting employee engagement initiatives
+Supporting employee engagement and retention strategies

-Skills Employers Look For
+Skills That Employers Value

 -